ucdavis-bioinformatics-training/2021-March-Introduction-to-R-for-Bioinformatics/index.md

-All documentation for the workshop is best viewed from the github.io pages

 Introduction to R for Bioinformatics
 March 12, 16, and 19 from 2:00 pm to 5:00 pm
 Organizer - Bioinformatics Core